 - It uses the old Android button setup, with menu and back on the tablet edge rather than more visible on-screen buttons.

 For those who love the Amazon suite of products, the Fire HD 10 is a great choice.
 It’ll work seamlessly with any Echos you have as well as sync seamlessly with Prime Video and Music services.
 It also boasts easy access to eReader educational content that’s great for kids of all ages.
-Also, see our best e-readers for kids recommendations.

 - Full HD display will deliver crisp images and animations.